 Running Facebook ads for small businesses is simply digital marketing through Facebook, which continues to be one of the best online platforms for small businesses to increase their traffic and visibility.
 And, you can make around $1,000-$1,500 per month/per client with just a few hours of work each week.

-Digital marketing through Facebook includes:
+Digital marketing on Facebook includes:

 - Finding and acquiring clients